antvis/G6/docs/manual/tutorial/plugins.en.md

 <br />  Step 2: Define the styles for the tools.

 ### Tooltip for Node
-Node tooltip shows the detail information when mouse enter a node.
+Node tooltip shows the detail information when mouse enters a node.

 **Expected Effect**